 Education Research Complete provides indexing and abstracts for over 1,500 journals, and full-text for more than 750 of them.
 Topics covered include all levels of education from early childhood to higher education, and all educational specialties, such as multilingual education, health education, and testing.
 Education Research Complete also covers areas of curriculum instruction as well as administration, policy, funding, and related social issues.
 It also has the full-text for over 100 monographs and numerous education-related conference papers.

 Essential and authoritative database for education research.
-An index from the US Department of Education that has been around since 1964 ,with full-text access.
+An index from the US Department of Education that has been around since 1964 ,with some full-text access.

 Includes journal articles, books, research syntheses, conference papers, technical reports, policy papers.
 There is a free version that anyone can use at eric.ed.gov.
 Use the library version because you will be able to access the full-text of the articles you find more easily.
 Currently indexes more than 600 journals.